 NATIONAL CUSTODIAL WORKER’S RECOGNITION DAY

-While delivering outstanding services and running a well-maintained operation building, they contribute to critical first impressions and the success of any business.
+While delivering outstanding services and running a well-maintained building, they contribute to critical first impressions and the success of any business.
 They’re the people we call on to give our brick and mortar businesses a polished look.
 The bank, schools, and office buildings look organized and presentable because custodial workers efficiently keep everything in top condition.

 Additionally, their skill saves businesses and organizations money.
 Well-maintained carpets and surfaces last longer.
 Seasonal updates and maintenance help buildings to run more efficiently, too.
 Custodial workers make sure buildings are ready for each season and running correctly.
 As a result, the buildings are safer and healthier for those entering them.
 They also free-up time for the rest of the organization to focus on growing a business, teaching students, or caring for others.

 The work is physically demanding.
 Depending on the position, custodial workers may work varying shifts and possibly in several locations.
 They may be part of a team or work independently.
 No matter where they work, this day recognizes there dedication and hard work.

 HOW TO OBSERVE #CustodialWorkersRecognitionDay